Amey-Thakur/DISTRIBUTED-COMPUTING-AND-DISTRIBUTED-COMPUTING-LAB/README.md

 </div>

 > [!IMPORTANT]
-> 💝 **Special Thanks**: A heartfelt thank you to Mega for her constant support and clarity throughout this journey.
-Learning alongside her turned challenges into meaningful learning moments.
+> 💝 **Special Thanks**: A heartfelt thank you to Mega for her constant support, patience, and clarity throughout this journey.
+Learning alongside her made a real difference, not only because she explained concepts so clearly, but because she truly cared about understanding them together.

-#### Laboratory Documentation - Notes Authored by [MEGA SATISH](https://github.com/msatmod)
+#### Personal Preparation Notes - Authored by [MEGA SATISH](https://github.com/msatmod)

 | Module | Resource | Topics Covered |
 |:---:|:---|:---|